CodeForPhilly/decentralized-data/tutorials/git-basics/lessons/git-working-in-parallel.md

 ## Goals (Learning Objectives)

-This lesson reviews the things you learned in the [Github Workflow](lessons/github-workflow) and [Git Command Line Interface](lessons/git-cli) lessons and applies them to a situation where two people are making changes to files in the same git repository.
+This lesson reviews the things you learned in the [Github Workflow](lessons/github-workflow) lesson and applies them to a situation where two people are making changes to files in the same git repository.

 After doing this tutorial you will know how to